jasp-stats/jaspAnova/inst/help/Ancova.md

 -	Field, A. (2009). *Discovering Statistics using SPSS (3rd ed.)*.
 Sage Publishing.
 -	Field, A., Miles, J., & Field, Z. (2012).
 Discovering statistics using R. Sage Publishing.
 -	Goss-Sampson, M. A. (2018). *Statistical Analysis in JASP: A Guide for Students*.
 Version 2, October 2018.
+- Kroes, A. D. A., & Finley, J. R. (2023).
+Demystifying omega squared: Practical guidance for effect size in common analysis of variance designs.
+Psychological Methods.
 -	Langsrud, Ø. (2003).
 ANOVA for unbalanced data: Use Type II instead of Type III sums of squares. *Statistics and Computing, 13*(2), 163-167.
 -	Moore, D.S., McCabe, G.P., & Craig, B.A.
 (2012). *Introduction to the practice of statistics (7th ed.)*.
 New York, NY: W.H.
 Freeman and Company.
 -	Sellke, T., Bayarri, M. J., & Berger, J. O. (2001).
 Calibration of p values for testing precise null hypotheses. *The American Statistician, 55*(1), 62-71.